Fractured Light

 My finances began to unravel as well.
 Overtime threatened my Social Security benefits, but I was afraid to confront my supervisor—afraid to lose the fragile stability I had left.
 Every decision felt like a risk.
 Every risk felt unbearable.

-By then, social withdrawal was complete.
 Since 2018, I had focused everything on my family, trying to repair what addiction had broken.
-But outside of them, I had no close friends.
+But as a result of that focus, outside of them, I had no close friends.
 No lifeline.
 No one to talk to.
 Fear, exhaustion, and isolation closed in together.

 And exhaustion does what it always does.
 It drives us back to whatever once worked.